- Biological Inventions

 The grant permits the Nacto to manufacture and market a generic version of Nexavar for Rs.
 8800 for 120 tablets per month treatment (against Rs 284,428 per month by Bayer) in return for paying 6% royalty on sales to Bayer.
 The order also makes it obligatory for Natco to supply the drug-free cost to at least 600 needy patients per year.

 The CL was granted in accordance with the grounds described under section 84 of the Indian Patent Act.

-Section 84(1) of the Indian Patent’s Act allows any interested person to make an application to the Controller for grant of compulsory license after the expiry of three years from the date of grant of patent on any of the following grounds:
+Section 84(1) of the Indian Patent’s Act allows any interested person to make an application to the Controller for grant of compulsory license after the expiry of three years from the date of grant of a patent on any of the following grounds:

-a. that the reasonable requirements of public with respect to the patented invention have not been satisfied
+a. that the reasonable requirements of the public with respect to the patented invention have not been satisfied

 c. that the patented invention is not worked in India.

 The Controller gave his reasoning and conclusion separately on each of the above three grounds and found that all the grounds are satisfied in granting the CL against Bayer.
 His brief reasonings are as below: